SamanthaVSC/ReadItLoud/README.md

 along with this program.
 If not, see <https://www.gnu.org/licenses/>.

-Ver el archivo [LICENSE](https://choosealicense.com/licenses/gpl-3.0/) para el texto completo de la licencia GPL v3.
+See the [LICENSE](https://choosealicense.com/licenses/gpl-3.0/) file for the full text of the GPL v3 license.

 ---